There will be discussion of suicide, depression, anxiety, and eating disorders.

 Happy and Healthy

 Well, there’s a heading for ya.
 I’ve never felt happier, and I’ve never been this healthy.
 I have a wonderful relationship with my body and food.
 I love my curves, and I want to celebrate them.
 So, I did a fun little photoshoot to show my pride in my body and strength.
-I went from feeling hopeless to feeling like a boss.
+If I’m being honest, I went from feeling hopeless to feeling like a boss.

 I used to feel vulnerable in my nakedness, but now I feel strong.
-I embrace my body and each and every curve.
+Embracing my body with each and every curve is my new goal.
 I am beautiful, and I hope to help others discover their beauty that they can’t see yet.
 All bodies are beautiful, and it’s time to celebrate that I am size happy.

 If you ever struggle, know that getting help doesn’t make you weak.
 I’ll always be here to tell you you’re all beautiful.
 I’m not leaving anytime soon, and I hope you’ll continue to follow my journey as I hope to inspire others to live unapologetically in their bodies.